CosmoLike/cocoa/README.md

 We have a monthly quota of only 150 GB in bandwidth for [Git LFS](https://git-lfs.github.com) files, and therefore we ask users to use good judgment in the number of times you clone repositories with large files (each clone will download around 5GB from Git LFS).
 See appendix [Git LFS](https://github.com/CosmoLike/cocoa/blob/master/README.md#git-lfs) for further information.

-## Installation of required packages
+## Installation/Compilation of Boltzman/Likelihood codes

-There are two options for installing the requirements to run Cocoa.
-The first and easier one is via Docker Container, while the more challenging option is a manual installation directly into the Linux/macOS operation system (Windows is not supported).
-For a few HPC systems commonly used by the Cocoa developers, special keys make installation directly into the HPC system easier.

-For further information on Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment) and [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems) for in-depth instructions.

-For further information on system installation, see appendices [System Installation: Further Information for MacOS](https://github.com/CosmoLike/cocoa/blob/master/README.md#system-installation-further-information-for-macos) and [System Installation: Further Information for Linux](https://github.com/CosmoLike/cocoa/blob/master/README.md#system-installation-further-information-for-linux) for in-depth instructions.

-PS: Cocoa chooses the preferred method of installation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option)
+Cocoa chooses the preferred method of installation via special environment keys located on [set_installation_options](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/set_installation_options) script (Docker is the default option)

     # ----------------------------------------------------------------------------
     # ----------------------------------------------------------------------------